 Next, go to WPForms » Add New to create a new order form.

-Once on the setup screen, name your form and select the Billing/Order Form template so you can collect payments from site visitors for their purchases.
+On the setup screen, name your form and select the Billing/Order Form template.

-Notice near the bottom of the order form, on the right hand preview side, the section labeled Available Items.
-Click on this.
+Near the bottom of the order form, on the right hand side, click on the form field labeled Available Items.

-Immediately following, on the left panel, you will see a section labeled Field Options.
-This is where you can rename the field, add or remove items, and determine item prices.
+When you do this, you’ll see on the left hand side section labeled Field Options.
+This is where you can rename the field, add or remove items for sale, and determine item prices.

 Step 2: Configure Order Form Payment Settings

-Once your new order form is designed, you must configure the form for it to work properly and accept payments from your customers.
+Once your order form is ready, you’ll need to configure it to work properly and accept payments from your customers.

-For this example, we will configure PayPal to process orders.
+For our example, we’ll configure PayPal to process orders.

 To start, install and activate the WPForms PayPal addon.
 Go to WPForms » Addons and click on Install Addon.

-Once activated, return to your order form and configure the PayPal settings.
-Click on the Payments tab and select PayPal.
+Once activated, return to your order form to configure the PayPal settings.
+To do this, click on the Payments tab in the Form Editor and select PayPal.

-Enter your PayPal email address, make sure to put the mode into Production, and configure any other settings as you see fit.
+Next, select the Enable PayPal Standard Payments checkbox, enter your PayPal email address, put the mode into Production, and configure any other settings as you see fit.

 Save your changes.